-Finally, we obtain the predicted world coordinates $Y’$ for each point through multiple linear regression heads.
+Then, we obtain predicted world coordinates $\mathbf{Y}'$ for each point using multiple linear regression heads.

-\textbf{Softmax-free LoSWAtt.} Although the RCIPS eliminates the effects of XYZ rotation and translation, the resulting feature points across different point clouds are not distinctive, because the constant C is transformed into the same constant C$_2$ through the $\varphi$.
-Consequently, these features cannot be directly used in the subsequent regression encoding stage.
+\textbf{Softmax-free LoSWAtt.} Although the CIPCS eliminates the effects of XYZ rotation and translation, the resulting feature points across different point clouds are not distinctive, because the constant C is transformed into the same constant C$_2$ through the $\varphi$.
+Consequently, these features cannot be directly used in subsequent regression encoding.
 Therefore, we achieve distinctive point cloud features by designing the first-layer LoSWAtt module \textbf{without Softmax}, which is simple but necessary.

-Specifically, as illustrated in the upper part of Fig.~\ref{fig3} (w/o Softmax), the point cloud feature $F$ is treated as a constant C$_2$ and thus remains constant after linear projection.
+Specifically, as illustrated in Fig.~\ref{fig3} (w/o Softmax), the point cloud feature $\mathbf{F}$ is treated as a constant C$_2$ and thus remains constant after linear projection.
 Consequently, Q, K, Q$_2$, and V in Eq.~\ref{eq4} all collapse to constant vectors.
 Although K$_2$ introduces variation into the attention scores, the Softmax normalization suppresses these variations, leading to degraded attention expressiveness and resulting in highly homogeneous features.
-This phenomenon is clearly verified by the ablation results presented in Table~\ref{table4}, where we observed the performance of \method{}~largely degrade when the first LoSWAtt module was without softmax-free.
-We obtain a distinctive local geometric encoding $F'$ through the first LoSWAtt module, which is invariant to rotations and altitude variations.
+Therefore, this design avoids normalization-induced feature collapse under homogeneous inputs.
+This phenomenon is clearly verified by the ablation results presented in Tab.~\ref{table4}, where we observed the performance of \method{}~degrades significantly when the first LoSWAtt module is used with Softmax.
+More analysis and theoretical proof of Softmax-free LoSWAtt can be found in the appendix.

 \textbf{Loss function.} During training, the point cloud with global poses predicted by the network $\mathcal{F}$ is optimized by $\mathcal{L}_{L1}$.
-Specifically, we minimize the average plain Euclidean distance between the predicted scene coordinates $y_i$, and the ground truth of scene coordinates $y^{*}_i$:
+Specifically, we minimize the average L1 distance between the predicted scene coordinates $y_i$, and the ground truth of scene coordinates $y^{*}_i$: